 These books are chock-full of field-tested wisdom, ready to be applied in your own life.
 Although the information in these books isn't necessarily directly marketed towards improving your confidence and self-esteem, applying the actionable wisdom in your life will do wonders for them.
 That's because developing confidence and self-esteem not about getting a quick motivational 'fix'; it's about building a life which will act as a source of self-confidence and self-esteem.
 For that reason, we can also strongly recommend Tim Ferriss' other books.
 Although the titles might sound a bit 'scammy,' we can assure you that the content is life changing and will help your self-esteem and confidence skyrocket:

 The #4 of this top 6 of the best books on confidence building isn't a single book, but rather two different ones by the same author.
 One book will be providing the general foundation for your social skills, while the other book will focus on developing a specific skill.
 And let me tell you, skills are an essential source of self-confidence and self-esteem.
-The reason for picking two books to occupy the #4 spot is that they're recommended by none other than Warren Buffett, fourth richest person in the world (May 2017) with a total net worth of $84 billion as of June 3, 2018.
+The reason for picking two books to occupy the #4 spot is that they're recommended by none other than Warren Buffett, third richest person in the world with a total net worth of $84 billion as of June 3, 2018.
 We know that wealth doesn't equal confidence, but having skills plays an important role in the road to confidence.
 After having read the book 'How to win friends & influence people,' which is the first Dale Carnegie book we're recommending, Warren Buffett signed up for a Dale Carnegie course on public speaking.
 Mr. Buffett felt that he needed to develop self-confidence in public speaking:

 "You can't believe what I was like if I had to give a talk.
 I was so terrified that I just couldn't do it.
 I would throw up.
 In fact, I arranged my life so that I never had to get up in front of anybody."

-The second book, 'How to develop self-confidence & influence people by public speaking,' will let you develop a specific skill: public speaking.
+The second book, 'How to develop self-confidence & influence people by public speaking,' will let you develop a very specific social skill: public speaking.
 Take note that public speaking is not just about saying stuff while standing in front of big audiences.
 In essence, public speaking is about communicating clearly and confidently.
 It's about developing the ability and confidence to effectively getting your message across.
 The great thing about a skill like public speaking is that it will act as a force multiplier for other skills.
-Having self-confidence in public speaking will make other skills (which have a social element) have a greater impact.
-And since public speaking is an incredibly broad and widely applicable skill, it will have a positive influence in almost everything you will do.
+Having self-confidence in public speaking will make other skills (which carry a social element) have a greater impact.
+And since public speaking is a widely applicable skill, it will have a positive influence in almost everything you will do.
 Everything from dating to befriending people will be positively impacted by it.